-Dagbamete's council of elders is led by Chief Torgbui Klu Agudzeamegah II and Acting Chief Hunua Yao Dunyo.
+Dagbamete's council of elders is led by Chief Torgbui Klu Agudzeamegah II.
 The elders of the current council include local farmers and traders as well as managers, educators, and public bureaucrats.
 New elders are appointed by consensus of the council, taking into account such qualities as leadership, good judgment, caring attitude, and deep understanding of the culture and traditions of the village.

 A separate council of elders, known in Ewe as the hunuawo, administers the Apetorku shrine.
 Most of the members of the shrine council serve on the village council also.

 Torgbui Klu Agudzeamegah II was installed as chief in 1988, more than a century after the death of the first chief, Kwasi Klu, in the 1800s.
 Before 1988 no chief succeeded Kwasi Klu and the village was instead led collectively by the village elders.
 In the 1980s, after a rash of unexpected deaths in the village from road accidents and illness, the council of elders decided to consult the oracle for advice.
 The oracle said that the spirit of the village's first chief, Kwasi Klu, was angry no chief had succeeded him.
 The elders then chose a young man, Kwame Victor Davor, to become only the second chief of the village, and gave him the title Torgbui Klu Agudzeamegah II.
-Because he was living in London at the time, and had planned to live there for some years longer before returning to the village, Torgbui's uncle, Hunua Yao Dunyo, was appointed acting chief.
+Because he is living in Londoni, and plans to live there for some years more before returning to the village, Torgbui's brother, Kofi Moses Davor, is serving as acting chief.

 In the chief's absence, the acting chief performs most of chief's duties, such as mediating civil disputes among villagers and representing the village at district, regional and national meetings.
-Every day people from the village and nearby villages and towns can be seen lined up waiting to see Hunua outside his home.
 The trust and respect that villagers have for the institution of the chieftaincy is what makes the traditional system work so well.
 Matters that would otherwise be forced to go through the courts are resolved amicably and fairly with the caring, compassionate and selfless work of the chiefs.

 |Torgbui Klu Agudzeamegah II